 - Closing statement – this could also be called the conclusion and includes a summary of the important points that you’ve covered in your answer.
 Make sure to wrap things up efficiently and address the question accurately and sufficiently.

-Now that we’ve touched base with the first 2 components, next is coming up with strong evaluations – how does one do that?
+Now that we’ve touched base with the first 2 components, the next step is coming up with strong evaluations.
+How does one do that?
 The best way forward is to read and watch the news.
 Interlink newer economic situations with the ones taught in class.
 Combine news sources like The Economist with more mainstream sources like CNN, establishing a connection, in any, to understand textbook material with real-world examples.

 The analysis and evaluation part of your essay is interconnected with the examples that you give from newspapers.
 Make sure you have the correct examples ready at your disposal while you scrutinize and form evaluations related to the question.